 When the wife/sweetheart/sister/daughter/etc. makes the offer, see Please, I Will Do Anything!.

-Although treated as rape in most jurisdictions, it is frequently treated as less serious than this in film.
+Although treated as rape in most jurisdictions (due to it being essentially a form of Sexual Extortion), it is frequently treated as less serious than this in film.

-See also Sexual Extortion, Casting Couch, I Have You Now, My Pretty and I Have Your Wife.
+See also Sexual Extortion, Casting Couch, Questionable Consent, I Have You Now, My Pretty and I Have Your Wife.
+Contrast Lysistrata Gambit, a threat to withhold sex until some demand is met.

 And yes, the trope name sounds like a Robert Ludlum novel.